bheuse/NEF_Data_Modeling_Tools/README.md

     % endfor

 Java code and most of other artifact can be generated in this manner, defining the appropriate templates.

+### Code Generation per Entities

+Code can be generated by Entities having the _PATH attribute.

+If a file or a directory has a name in the form `<model>_templates/prefix_${ENTITIES}_name`, then one file or directory per entities with the _PATH attribute will be generated.

+Instead of passing the overall project context for code generation, only the context for this object type is available.
+The context can be examined in the files `<model>_artifacts/<entity_name>_context.[yaml|json]` generated in the artifact root directory (onne for each entity).

 # DbSchema to OpenAPI